r2sakib/unzipper/README.md

 6. **Logs**:
    - All actions and errors are shown in the log area at the bottom.

+## Download

+A pre-built Windows executable (EXE) is provided for convenience.
+You can use it directly without installing Python or any dependencies.

+- Download the latest EXE from the [Releases](https://github.com/yourusername/unzipper/releases) section (or from this repository if provided).
+- Simply double-click the EXE to run Unzipper on Windows.

 ## Building as an EXE

 - Use [PyInstaller](https://pyinstaller.org/) to build: